Hexensuelze/duke3d_hrp/hrp_readme.txt

 extensively, there are probably some issues that need fixing.
 Please let us know of any problems with it so they can be sorted out in future versions.
-Also notify us if we are missing any art that's been released prior to the pack's release date.
-Even though we have skipped some stuff since we simply did not like it, there may be some stuff that has been missed to include.
+Also notify us if we are missing any art that's been released prior to the pack's release date, even though we have skipped some stuff since we simply did not like it, there is maybe some stuff that has been missed to include.

 Please also be aware of the fact that we are still missing models and textures because these have not been remade yet by the community.
 They will probably